wright-group/phasematching_calc/docs/examples.rst

 .. image:: Figure_5.png

-In this example, changing w3 by +80 cm-1 would the same phasematching as an angle change of +0.04 degrees.
+In this example, changing w3 by +80 cm-1 would result in the same phasematching as an angle change of +0.04 degrees.
 Changes in w3 in this range would result in very large wavelength changes needed over an entire scan.
 On the other hand, phasematching angle changes may be restricted to a small range due to aberrations.
 It is possible that the two can be modified in tandem in some studies.

-Example 7.
+**Example 7**.
 Comparison of DOVE vs TSF signal intensity.
 WIth the oriented sapphire:water:sapphire sample, a check was done between the two expected signal intensities generated by the water layer in two example four-wave mixing modes (DOVE vs TSF).
 The H2O signal was not phasematcheable in DOVE with the w3 wavelength.
 However, it is important to note that as w3 increases, the vector contributions of k1 and -k2 become